Prokopp/the-free-hive-book/the-free-hive-book.md

 SELECT * FROM wdi;
 ```

-The above statement returns all columns and all rows.
+The above statement returns all columns and all rows from the table `wdi`.

 ##SELECT ...
 WHERE ...##